smoeding/puppet-haveged/README.md

 ### Setup Requirements

-The haveged module requires the Puppetlabs modules `stdlib`.
+This module requires the `stdlib` module.

-The `haveged` package is part of the EPEL yum repository, so this must be enabled on Enterprise Linux.
+The `haveged` package is part of the EPEL yum repository, so this repository must be enabled on Enterprise Linux to be able to install the package.

 ### Beginning with haveged

-Declare the haveged class to install and run the haveged daemon with the default parameters.
+Declare the haveged class to run the haveged daemon with the default parameters.

 ```puppet
 class { 'haveged': }
 ```

-This installs the haveged package and starts the service.
+This installs the haveged package and starts the service using default parameters.

-See the next sections for a detailed description of the available configuration options.
+See the following sections for a detailed description of the available configuration options.

 ## Usage